shapeshed/weatherme/README.md

 ## Examples

-These examples assume the environment variables KEY and LATLON have been set.
+These examples assume the environment variables WEATHERME_KEY and WEATHERME_LATLON have been set.

 ### Show a summary of current weather